stacks-network/stacks-core/blockstack_cli_0.14.1/README.md

 <a name="overview"/>
 ## Overview

+`opendig` is a command-line tool that extends the functionality of `dig` to be compatible with the Open Name System.
+Specifically, it adds support for the resolution of blockchain user handles.

+#### Open Name System
-opendig is the equivalent of dig for the Open Name System, which extends DNS by supporting the registration and resolution of:

-1. user handles on the blockchain (deployed)
+ONS extends DNS by supporting the blockchain-based registration and resolution of user handles (currently supported by opendig) and domains (in the design phase).
-1. domains on the blockchain (design phase)

 #### ONS = ICANN DNS + blockchain handles + blockchain domains

 ONS is 100% backwards compatible with ICANN DNS and simply extends the functionality.

-Likewise, opendig has 100% of the functionality of dig.

 <a name="installation"/>
 ## Installation